An important COVID-19 update for new and current patients. Click for Information

 A cataract is a progressive clouding of the natural lens in your eye.
 If symptoms of cataracts are mild, a change in glasses may be all that is necessary.
 However, if cataracts are causing symptoms that interfere with daily activities, surgery may be considered.
 People with advanced cataracts often say they feel as if they’re looking through a light fog or a piece of waxed paper.

-No medication, laser treatment or exercise regimen can make a cataract disappear.
-The only way to eliminate a cataract is through cataract surgery, a 10-minute microsurgical procedure in which the old clouded lens is removed through a tiny sutureless incision and replaced with a synthetic intraocular lens (IOL) .
-The exact power of the new, implanted lens is determined ahead of time by a precise measurement of the eye.
-At Eye Associates, we have four surgical treatment options available to you: Standard, StandardPLUS, Custom and CustomPLUS.
-All of these are available dropless and IV free.
-The Standard option include a standard monofocal IOL which is covered by your insurance as part of your cataract surgery.
-Patients that want more freedom from glasses have the option to choose StandardPLUS, Custom, or CustomPlus options which incorporate laser guided measurements and elective premium IOLs: Toric, Restor, or Tecnis MF.
+At Eye Associates, we have three surgical treatment options available to you: Standard, Custom, and CustomPLUS.
+All of these are available Dropless and IV Free.
+The Standard option includes a standard monofocal IOL which is covered by your insurance as part of your cataract surgery.
+Patients that want more freedom from glasses and contacts have the option to choose Custom or CustomPLUS packages which incorporate laser guided measurements and elective premium IOLs.
+Both the Custom and CustomPLUS packages include correction for astigmatism, if needed.
 The right choice for you depends on your personal preferences, lifestyle, and the overall health of your eyes.
 Prior to your procedure and after the evaluations necessary, the surgeon will decide which option will work best for you.

 Removing the Cataract